racker/salus-event-engine-common/README.md

 - `EVENT_DISCOVERY_KUBERNETESSTRATEGY_SERVICENAME`: the name of the kapacitor headless service described above (ie. kapacitorsvc)

+there is also an optional parameter for
+- `EVENT_DISCOVERY_KUBERNETESSTRATEGY_NAMESPACE:` this defaults to `salus-development` and can be used as a property for kubernetes api requests.

 The Event Engine application pods (ingest and management) will need a `serviceAccountName` assigned that has the following role: